Indigenous peoples in Canada

-Indigenous peoples in Canada (also known as Aboriginals) are the Indigenous peoples within the boundaries of Canada.
-They comprise the First Nations, Inuit, and Métis, representing roughly 5.0% of the total Canadian population.
-There are over 600 recognized First Nations governments or bands with distinctive cultures, languages, art, and music.
+In Canada, Indigenous peoples (also known as Aboriginal Canadians) represent roughly 5% of the overall population.
+They comprise the Inuit, Métis, and First Nations, of which there are over 600 recognized First Nations governments or bands with distinctive cultures, languages, music and arts.

 Old Crow Flats and Bluefish Caves are some of the earliest known sites of human habitation in Canada.
 The characteristics of Indigenous cultures in Canada prior to European colonization included permanent settlements, agriculture, civic and ceremonial architecture, complex societal hierarchies, and trading networks.
 Métis nations of mixed ancestry originated in the mid-17th century when First Nations and Inuit married Europeans, primarily French settlers.
 First Nations and Métis peoples played a critical part in the development of European colonies in Canada, particularly for their role in assisting Europeans during the North American fur trade.

 Various Aboriginal laws, treaties, and legislation have been enacted between European immigrants and Indigenous groups across Canada.
 The impact of settler colonialism in Canada can be seen in its culture, history, politics, laws, and legislatures.
 Historically, this included assimilationist policies affecting Indigenous languages, traditions, religion and the degradation of Indigenous communities that has contemporarily been described by some, including academics and politicians, as a cultural genocide, or genocide.

 The modern Indigenous right to self-government provides for Indigenous self-government in Canada and the management of cultural, political, health and economic responsibilities within Indigenous communities.
 National Indigenous Peoples Day recognizes the vast cultures and contributions of Indigenous peoples to the history of Canada.
 First Nations, Inuit, and Métis peoples of all backgrounds have become prominent figures in Canada and have helped shape the Canadian cultural identity.